|Life Sciences Building, room 146D|

 Does antimatter fall up???
 This "science fiction" idea is being taken seriously by a number of researchers.

-The accepted theory of gravity is Einstein's General Relativity.
-It predicts no difference between the gravitational behavior of antimatter and that of matter.
+Einstein's General Theory of Relativity, the accepted theory of gravity, predicts no difference between the gravitational behavior of antimatter and that of matter.
 While well established experimentally, General Relativity is fundamentally incompatible with quantum mechanics, and finding a quantum alternative has been a longstanding quest of physics.

 Since all available experimental evidence on which to base a quantum theory of gravity concerns matter-matter interactions, matter-antimatter measurements could play a key role in this quest.
 Indeed, the most general candidate theories include the possibility that the force between matter and antimatter will be different - perhaps even of opposite sign! - from that of matter on matter.